khakhalin/notes/00_to_read_math.md

 Ioffe, S., & Szegedy, C. (2015).
 Batch normalization: Accelerating deep network training by reducing internal covariate shift. arXiv preprint arXiv:1502.03167.
 [https://arxiv.org/abs/1502.03167](<https://arxiv.org/abs/1502.03167>)
 Main paper on batch normalization (with like 30k references).
 Read and summarize in the [[06_DL]] section.
+* Related paper on batch norm: Frankle, J., Schwab, D. J., & Morcos, A. S. (2020).
+Training BatchNorm and Only BatchNorm: On the Expressive Power of Random Features in CNNs. arXiv preprint arXiv:2003.00152. - about how only training batch norm layers, keeping all other parameters random, is enough to create a functional network
+* [Some blog follow-up](https://app.wandb.ai/sayakpaul/training-bn-only/reports/The-Power-of-Random-Features-of-a-CNN--VmlldzoxMTIxODA) from which I actually learned about this paper.

 Try to get the gist of it, even if just to participate in the discussion.
 File, even if math turns to be harder than comfortable:
 Automatic Differentiation via Contour Integration